 Our centers of excellence for the Energy sector are located in the US and Europe.
 The locations are fully equipped to perform corrosion testing and electrochemical testing on metallic components and polymeric materials used for CCS/CCUS infrastructure.

-For more information about our corrosion testing services for CCS/CCUS, or request a quote, contact us today.
+For more information about our corrosion testing services for CCS/CCUS projects, or request a quote, contact us today.